 Trakstar is designed primarily for performance review and employee evaluation – handy for businesses who like to constantly give their personnel feedback.
 This includes the option to provide real-time commentary on a worker’s performance, as well as a neat SMART goals package that enables individual targets to be aligned with wider strategic objectives.

 6. Zoho People

-Zoho is responsible for the development of a number of active software programs, and their latest HRM offering covers a variety of standard functions.
+Zoho is responsible for the development of a number of active software programmes, and their latest HRM offering covers a variety of standard functions.
 What sets Zoho People apart from similar systems, though, is the ability to align everything with other Zoho tools, which is especially handy if your business is already using them.

 As the name suggests, OnPay is a payroll resource that is targeted specifically at startups and smaller sized businesses.
 Key features include automated tax filings and payments that the firm guarantees will be made on time and in compliance with legislation.
 OnPay also boasts 30 years of experience as a payroll provider, which can offer new entrepreneurs good peace of mind.

 On the surface, BizMerlinHR is another all-encompassing management tool that offers a variety of HR solutions.
 Instead of building everything themselves, though, they’ve secured key partnerships to integrate the likes of JIRA, QuickBooks and Salesforce into their software, allowing for a far greater degree of choice and flexibility.
 BizMerlinHR is also operated completely via the cloud, meaning you can access it anywhere, anytime.

 ClearCompany is a talent management and acquisition resource that is concerned with enabling companies to improve their hiring practices and particularly their retention.
 It does this by merging the hiring, onboarding and performance tracking of an employee into one streamlined process, using what it describes as the ‘only HR software powered by a core Talent Operating System’.